-As shown above, the building is proposed to be extended to the rear (north east) and to the side (south east).
-A second storey addition is also proposed.
-Some excavation will be undertaken to accommodate the cool room store and building footings.
+As shown, the building is proposed to be extended to the rear (north-east) and to the side (south-west).
+Some minor excavation will be undertaken to accommodate the kitchen, cool room store and building footings.
+The revised proposal does not require any excavation of the adjoining rockface.